immutant/immutant/docs/migration-guide.md

 :text codec was removed. only supplied codecs in 2.x:
 :none, :edn, :json, and :fressian

-## immutant.daemons -> ?
+## immutant.daemons

-Decided it didn't warrant its own namespace, and moved it to immutant.util/singleton-daemon
+Brought over, with a slightly simpler interface.

 ## immutant.dev REMOVED